JLBrigham/sunnyside/README.md

 First problem I ran into was using an image as a background, for some reason the full image wasn't showing, even though I'd styled the div to fit the whole page.
 I suspected this was something to do with the size of the image and the dimensions of the div.
 I fixed this by using background-size: cover.

+Second problem I have run into is that the delpoyed site is failing to build, I think this is due to the image pathway used for the background image in the top section.
+I think this may be something to do with React.
+This is something I will look into later as the locally hosted site is fine so I can continue to work on it.

 ### Built with

 - Semantic HTML5 markup